JoeLorenzoMontano/jolomo-rag-ai-systems/README.md

 ## Setup and Usage

-### Prerequisites
+### Prerequisites and Requirements

 - **Docker Engine** and **Docker Compose**
-- Internet access for pulling container images and (optionally) web search functionality
+- Internet access for pulling container images, LLM models, and (optionally) web search functionality
 - (Optional) NVIDIA GPU with compatible drivers for GPU acceleration

-### System Requirements and Assumptions

-This system makes the following assumptions:

-1. **Document Format**: All documents to be processed must be in Markdown (.md) format and placed in the `rag-documents` directory
+- Documents must be in Markdown (.md) format and placed in the `rag-documents` directory
-2. **Internet Access**: Initial setup requires internet access to pull Docker images and LLM models

 ### Quickstart Guide